Vom1124/PikeRobotics_automated_detection/README.md

 ## Environment Notes

 - NumPy should remain **below version 2.0**.
 Higher versions may introduce conflicts with **ROS 2** or **Ultralytics** (this step is just if YOLO is being used), depending on the globally installed package set.
-- --- To instal YOL)V8n, refer to the public repo: https://github.com/Vom1124/venv_yolo.git
+- --- To install YOLOv8n, refer to the public repo: https://github.com/Vom1124/venv_yolo.git

 ---